Shirakumo/lichat-protocol/README.md

 1. The update is checked for permissions by the primary channel.
 1. If a channel of the `channel` name in the update already exists, the server responds with a `channelname-taken` update and drops the request.
+1. If the user already inhabits the maximum amount of channels, the server responds with a `too-many-channels` update and drops the request.
 1. If the `channel` field is `NIL`, an anonymous channel is created, otherwise a regular channel is created.
 1. The user is automatically joined to the channel.
 1. The server responds with a `join` update to the user with the `id` being the same as the id of the create update.